Increase in Migrant Quota

-The number of visa spots available for skilled migrants and students in Australia will be announced shortly.
+The number of visa spots available for skilled Migrant Quota and students in Australia will be announced shortly.
 It has also recently been stated that select tourists, international students, and visa holders currently outside of Australia would be allowed to enter the country next week if they are completely vaccinated with one of the recognised vaccines.

 Tourists from Singapore, Japan, and South Korea will be among the first to return to Australia following nearly two years of travel restrictions.
 Existing visa holders from other countries, such as students, those on temporary work visas, working holiday visa holders, and those on provisional skilled visas, have been unable to enter Australia.